michep/snap-plugin-collector-cassandra/README.md

 ### Roadmap
 This plugin is still in active development.
 As we launch this plugin, we have a few items in mind for the next few releases:
 - [ ] Additional error handling
-- [ ] Cluter load and scalability testing
+- [ ] Cluster load and scalability testing

-If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-cassandra/issues) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-cassandra/pulls).
+If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-cassandra/issues) and feel free to submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-cassandra/pulls) that resolves it.

 ## Community Support
-This repository is one of **many** plugins in the **snap**, a powerful telemetry agent framework.
+This repository is one of **many** plugins in **Snap**, the open telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap.
 To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support).

 ## Contributing
 We love contributions!

-There is more than one way to give back, from examples to blogs to code updates.
+There's more than one way to give back, from examples to blogs to code updates.
+See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

+And **thank you!** Your contribution, through code and participation, is incredibly important to us.

 ## License

-[snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+[Snap](http://github.com:intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements